ankane/searchkick/README.md

 - misspellings - `zuchini` matches `zucchini`
 - custom synonyms - `qtip` matches `cotton swab`

-Plus, you can query like SQL and **continually improve results** from conversions.
+Plus, **continually improve results** from conversions and query like SQL - no need to learn a new query language.

 Powered by Elasticsearch